AperLambda/kimiko.js/README.md

 A command system written in JavaScript, based on [kimiko](https://github.com/AperLambda/kimiko/).
 It has the advantage to be very flexible.

-It handles command usage, description, aliases and subCommand propagation.
+It handles command usage, description, aliases and sub command propagation.

-The command names are encoded as ResourceNames: they are of the form `domain:name`.
+The command names are encoded as Identifiers: they are of the form `namespace:path`.
 This allows for several commands of different sources to have the same name.

 ## Installation & Usage